SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 }
 ```

-Removing already applied prefixes does not only make the code cleaner of the artefact.
-It also makes it easier to read and future-ready.
-This process is also configured to support only SPFx supported browser and makes it more error safe.
+Removing already applied prefixes does not only make the code of the artefact cleaner, it also makes it easier to read and future-ready.
+This process is also configured to support only SharePoint Framework-supported browsers and makes it more error-safe.

-In case a web part already has vendor prefixes included in the SASS files that are not needed anymore the same process removes those declarations automatically.
+In case a web part already has vendor prefixes included in the Sass files that are not needed anymore, the same process removes those declarations automatically.

-The following example makes use of the `border-radius` property.
-A property that does not require vendor prefixes on the supported systems.
+The following example makes use of the `border-radius` property, which does not require vendor prefixes on the supported systems.

 ```css
 .container {